-81. The Planning Statement indicates, at 5.4, that the proposal will provide employment locally and the hospital is encouraging existing staff to walk and cycle to work.
+64. The Planning Statement indicates that the proposal will provide employment locally and the hospital is encouraging existing staff to walk and cycle to work.
 I consider it important to ensure that where possible alternative methods of travel to and from the site, other than by car, are encouraged and secured.
 I therefore consider a condition requiring the submission of a Green Travel Plan to be justified.